infolock/eCFR_Analyzer_backend/README.md

 Either way, we know we've been throttled when we get queued up requests, so we can safely retry.
 This will allow us to pick up where we left off.

+# Starting the service

+Pretty straight forward:

+- `npm install`
+- `npm start`

+Services will be available on port `http://localhost:5001`.

 # sample outputs

 sample outputs are in the `data` folder

+# key files

+- `server.ts` - API routes are housed here
+- `utils/fetch-data.js` - handles fetching the data that we'll need for evals
+- `utils/parse_xml.js` - needed for when we want to parse XML and convert into raw text (for analyzing word counts)

+# Resources

+There is also a `resources` folder.
+Here you'll find basic information for postman and other shared resources that come about.